 You will need to go before a judge before posting bail.

-In the State of Washington, the law posting-bail-king-countysays a person cannot bail out until they go before a judge.
+In the State of Washington, the law says a person cannot bail out until they go before a judge.
 This gives the judge the opportunity to consider the bail amount and whether any other restrictions should be in place (such as a no contact order).
 You simply can’t post bail and be released from the jail, you must go in front of a judge first.
 This can mean that you may spend a night, a weekend or more in jail prior to bail being set.
 This is the time that your attorney can be working for you to help reduce your charges and/or the amount you will pay.

 Will I get my money back?